box/boxcli/README.md

 [oauth-guide]: https://developer.box.com/guides/tooling/cli/quick-start/

 ### CLI Installation
 Installers are available for Windows and macOS.
 However, the raw source-code is available if you would like to build the CLI in other environments.

 #### Windows & macOS Installers
 To install the latest CLI on your machine, download the latest `.exe` for Windows or `.pkg` for macOS for the [latest release](https://github.com/box/boxcli/releases).

 #### Linux & Node install
 Additionally, the CLI can be installed as a Node package on any platform, including Linux.
-For this to work you will need to have [Node JS](https://nodejs.org/) installed on your machine.
+For this to work, you will need to have [Node JS](https://nodejs.org/) installed on your machine.

 ```bash
 npm install --global @box/cli